Language Models (Mostly) Do Not Consider Emotion Triggers When Predicting Emotion: Results

 We also report the Pearson's correlation coefficients between SHAP values, Emolex words and the weights of generated keyphrases.
 For EmoLex and salient features from LLMs, we use a binary vector representation.

 \paragraph{Are LLMs capable of detecting emotions and identifying their triggers?} We first show each models' performance on the emotion prediction task across all datasets in Table~\ref{tab:task2a}.
 In Appendix Table~\ref{tab:EmotionWise} we show per-emotion results.
-LLM performance is \emph{consistent} across emotions and datasets while EmoBERTa's performance drops significantly.
+LLM performance is \emph{consistent} across emotions and datasets while EmoBERTa's performance is substantially inferior.
 Among the LLMs, GPT-4 outperforms open-sourced ones.

 The first portion of Table~\ref{tab:task1} reports LLM performance when specifically prompted to identify triggers given the annotated emotions.
-Again, GPT-4's performance far exceeds other LLMs tested.

-Furthermore, we find that Alpaca hallucinates even when prompted to only extract words given the gold emotion, sometimes identifying triggers as words or phrases that are not even in the original text.
-This is despite being explicitly told to only choose phrases from the text, as shown in the prompts (Appendices \ref{prompt} and \ref{prompt2}).
-For this reason (and the consideration of computational resources), we do not evaluate Alpaca.
+Per-emotion results can be found in Tables \ref{tab:Trigs-GPT4}, \ref{tab:Trigs-Llama2}, and \ref{tab:Trigs-Alpaca} in the Appendix.
+Again, GPT-4 is the most performant; Llama2 slightly outperforms Alpaca.

+As seen in Table~\ref{tab:EmotionWise}, we find that GPT4 predicts emotions `fear' and `joy' with the highest F1-scores consistently across datasets, and struggles with `anticipation'.
+With LLama2 and Alpaca, per-emotion performance is largely dataset dependent.

+While there is no emotion for which any model can consistently identify the triggers most accurately, it is worth noting that for GPT-4 and Llama2Chat, the lowest scores are corresponding to the identification of triggers for the emotion `anticipation'.
+This is reflected in Tables \ref{tab:Trigs-GPT4}, \ref{tab:Trigs-Llama2}, and \ref{tab:Trigs-Alpaca} in the Appendix.

-\paragraph{To what extent do emotion prediction models rely on features reflect emotion triggers?} The bottom portion of Table~\ref{tab:task1} shows how much the salient features for each model overlap with annotated emotion triggers.
+\paragraph{To what extent do emotion prediction models rely on features that reflect emotion triggers?} The bottom portion of Table~\ref{tab:task1} shows how much the salient features for each model overlap with annotated emotion triggers.
 Salient LLM features align less well with triggers than the ``oracle'' scenario above, but the differences are within 3\%.
-Note however that this is with few-shot prompting, and we observed much lower alignment with zero-shot.
-With the exception of GPT-4, salient features in neither Llama2 or EmoBERTa-SHAP aligns with annotated triggers with very little exact match and partial match.
+Note that this is with few-shot prompting, since we observed much lower alignment with zero-shot (Appendix Table~\ref{tab:task1-0shot}).
+With the exception of GPT-4, salient features in neither Llama2, Alpaca nor EmoBERTa-SHAP align with annotated triggers with very little exact match and partial match.

 \paragraph{How often do the triggers overlap with keyphrases or emotion words?} We further hypothesize that keyphrases in the dataset, as well as explicit emotion words, might align with salient features that models pick up.
 Table~\ref{tab:RQ3} tabulates the average Pearson’s correlation coefficients between salient features (in the case of SHAP, feature salience values) and keyphrase weights or EmoLex.